NLnetLabs/rpki-doc/source/routinator/initialisation.rst

    If you agree to the RPA, please run the command again with the --accept-arin-rpa option.

-Running the :command:`init` command with the :option:`--accept-arin-rpa` option will create the TAL directory and copy the five Trust Anchor Locator files into it.
+Running the :subcmd:`init` command with the :option:`--accept-arin-rpa` option will create the TAL directory and copy the five Trust Anchor Locator files into it.